-S. No. Particulars Details 1 Name of the Trust Elgi Equipments Limited Employee Stock Option Trust 2 Details of the Trustee(s) Mr. B Balakrishnan and Mr. M Ramakrishnan 3 Amount of loan disbursed by Company during the year Nil 4 Amount of loan outstanding (repayable to Company) as at the end of the year ₹11,20,28,250/- 5 Amount of loan, if any, taken from any other source for which Company/any Company in the group has provided any security or guarantee Nil 6 Any other contribution made to the Trust during the year Nil ii.
+S. No. Particulars Details 1 Name of the Trust Elgi Equipments Limited Employee Stock Option Trust 2 Details of the Trustee(s) Mr. B Balakrishnan and Mr. M Ramakrishnan 3 Amount of loan disbursed by Company during the year Nil 4 Amount of loan outstanding (repayable to Company) as at the end of the year ₹ 11,20,28,250/- 5 Amount of loan, if any, taken from any other source for which Company/any Company in the group has provided any security or guarantee Nil 6 Any other contribution made to the Trust during the year Nil ii.
 Brief details of transactions in shares by the Trust

 S. No. Particulars Details a.
 Number of shares held at the beginning of the year 6,02,500 b.
-Number of shares acquired during the year through (i) primary issuance Not applicable • % of paid-up equity capital - of acquisition per share Weighted average cost of - acquisition per share С. Number of shares transferred to the employees/sold along with the purpose thereof 70,450 d.
+Number of shares acquired during the year through (i) primary issuance Not applicable (ii) secondary acquisition, also as a percentage of paid up equity capital as at the end of the previous financial · year, along with information on weighted average cost % of paid-up equity capital - of acquisition per share Weighted average cost of - acquisition per share C. Number of shares transferred to the employees/sold along with the purpose thereof 70,450 d.
 Number of shares held at the end of the year 5,32,050 iii.
 In case of secondary acquisition of shares by the Trust